nathanjessen/nathanjessen.github.io/README.md

 Posts will fall into one of several categories.

-- Article
+- Articles
-- Talk
+- Talks
-- Tip
+- Tips
-- Tutorial
+- Tutorials
-- Video
+- Videos

 ## Issues